GwakoSyprose/healthtech-hub-android/README.md

 ### Blog Management Android App
 Android application for managing blogs.
 Users can create, view, and manage blog posts on various health topics.
-An Android application for managing blog posts, where users can create, view, and manage blog entries on various health topics.
 This application integrates with a backend API to fetch and submit blog data, follows MVVM (Model-View-ViewModel) architecture, leveraging clean architecture principles.
 It also uses Room Database for caching and offline access.
 Find the web version of this app here. https://github.com/GwakoSyprose/healthtech-hub